 The village of Sault is at the heart of this lavender region.
 Sitting atop a rocky outcrop, it’s reminiscent of the villages further south, in the Luberon, yet it has its own flair and flavour.

 It’s an enjoyable stop, especially if you’re in need of lunch or a refreshing drink with a view.
-There are antique shops, simple museums and galleries to peruse, and plenty of shops centered around the local crop.
+There are antique shops, simple museums and galleries to peruse, and plenty of shops centred around the local crop.

 The annual lavender festival takes place in Sault every year on August 15th and it’s a fun & entertaining experience.
-Sadly, the event has been exceptionally cancelled in 2020.

 Market Day: Wednesday